Does farm size matter?

 Source: Own composition based on FAO (2015) data

-FAO suggests that reasons behind are ample supplies, a slump in energy prices and concerns over China’s economic slowdown.… Read the rest
+FAO suggests that reasons behind are ample supplies, a slump in energy prices and concerns over China’s economic slowdown.
+Another reason as some agricultural economists suggest is that food prices today are closer to reality than they were in 2006-2012 (some experts are referring to price bubbles that time).… Read the rest

 Rising Agricultural Incomes in Europe